 (You might be wondering, “Why is it okay for a court to declare something held legal at one time was actually illegal, but it’s not okay for a legislature to do the same?”
 The difference is that the legislature is trying to go back and change the law of that time.
 The court, on the other hand, is declaring that the existing laws of that time forbade the action that was thought legal, and the government should have known better.)

 Now, I have no idea what the dollar amount would be for segregation-based reparations (as opposed to slavery-based reparations).
 For all I know, we could be talking about more than $14 trillion.
 But at least by assigning collective punishment to the American taxpayer only for activities that were illegal at the time they were committed, all Americans can be satisfied that these reparations will serve up some measure of justice.
-There is no justice at all in slavery-based reparations, which would punish the American taxpayer for then-legal activities and, in doing so, violate the spirit of our Constitution.
+There is no justice at all in slavery-based reparations, which would punish the American taxpayer for activities that were legal at the time and, in so doing, violate the spirit of our Constitution.